davnn/fastpaced-articles/styleguide/index.md

 ![Normal Image](/assets/images/galaxy.jpg)

 Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.

+## Footnotes

+---

+Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.^[Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.]

+## Citations

+---

+Lorem Ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.[@small]